The-Strategy-Unit/elicitation_hsa_2025_11/inst/app/mitigators_text/male.md

-For a typical male (from the middle quantile of deprivation) of age 65 years in 2045, what proportion of their remaining life expectancy will be spent free of disability (i.e., without a limiting long-standing illness)?
+For an average (from the middle quantile of deprivation) of age 65 years in 2045, what proportion of their remaining life expectancy will be spent free of disability (i.e., without a limiting long-standing illness)?